sttts/ti-ignore-plugin/README.md

 # ti-ignore-plugin

-Add .ti-ignore file support to the Titanium CLI build process.
-Place .ti-ignore files in your project following the [.gitignore](http://git-scm.com/docs/gitignore) syntax.
+Add `.tiignore` file support to the Titanium CLI build process.
+Place `.tiignore` files in your project following the [.gitignore](http://git-scm.com/docs/gitignore) syntax.
 The matching files will not be copied over into the app during `ti build`.

+You can use one of the following filenames:
+- `.titaniumignore`,
+- `.tiignore`,
+- `.ti-ignore`.

 ## How to install